kinow/kinoshita.eti.br/_posts/2021-10-01-cyclic-workflows-with-cylc-and-stackstorm.md

     Most workflow managers focus on the DAG.
 Very few support cyclic workflows.
 ---

-If you look for a workflow manager that supports Directed Cyclic Graphs, you may be surprised to see it is rarely mentioned.

-I have seen only two workflow managers that support cyclic workflows.
+I am aware of only two workflow managers that support cyclic workflows.
 [Cylc](https://cylc.github.io/) and [StackStorm](https://stackstorm.com/).
 I won't
 enter into details about these two tools, but I must note that I worked on Cylc during my employment with NIWA, in New Zealand.